|Level of Difficulty||Length (Aprox.)||Hiking Time (Aprox.)|

 The trail is located in the Arco Iris section of Boquete, in between Alto Lino and Palo Alto.
 The trailhead begins at the Il Pianista restaurant (which is a great place to stop for a bite to eat after your hike!).
 It very easy to get there by taxi (around $3/person) or bus (Arco Iris bus, about $0.75).

 The trail can be broken into three "sections".
-In the first 45 minutes, you will walk through open area pasture land with gorgeous views of the surrounding mountains and downtown Boquete.
+In the first 45 minutes, you'll walk through open area pasture land with gorgeous views of the surrounding mountains and downtown Boquete.
 Second you enter a dense jungle surrounded by lush vegetation, birds and insects.
-In here you will walk for about 1.5 hours and enter the cloud forest where it is very humid and magical, as you are literally walking in the clouds!
-Finally after another 30 minutes climbing the mountain, you will reach the top and will be fully enveloped in the cloud forest.
+In here you'll walk for about 1.5 hours and enter the cloud forest where it is very humid and magical, as you're literally walking in the clouds!
+Finally after another 30 minutes climbing the mountain, you'll reach the top and will be fully enveloped in the cloud forest.
 It's really an amazing experience!

 Believe it or not, this trail actually goes all the way to Bocas del Toro and crosses the "Continental Divide" (on one side of the mountain the water flows to the Pacific, on the other side of the mountain the water flows to the Caribbean).
 The entire hike from Boquete to Bocas del Toro would take 3 - 6 days depending on the time of the year and hikers' condition.